-This new legislation amends Iowa Code section 123.47 to specify that a person under legal age (under 21) in Iowa is prohibited from consuming alcoholic liquor, wine, or beer, subject to certain exceptions.
+This new legislation amends Iowa Code section 123.47 to specify that a person under the legal age (under 21) in Iowa is prohibited from consuming alcoholic liquor, wine, or beer, subject to certain exceptions.
 Under the following circumstances, exceptions apply for a “minor in possession of alcohol” including:

 - If consumed in a private home with the knowledge, presence, and consent of the underage person’s parent or guardian;

 - For beverage or medicinal purposes or as administered to the person by either a physician or dentist for medicinal purposes; and